Our Editorial Standards

 With regards to how we review whiskeys, we both buy bottles for our reviewers and source samples from distilleries and brands.
 When sourcing occurs we will indicate as such in the review, and it should be noted we will always remain independent editorial control of what is tasted and written.

-Reviews are obviously subjective – we often field comments from folks who disagree with our scores or who find they don’t get the same flavor notes our reviewers did.
+Review scores are obviously subjective – we often field comments from folks who disagree with our scores or who find they don’t get the same flavor notes our reviewers did.
 That makes sense – everybody’s palate is difference.
 Our mission with reviews is to offer our educated opinion on why we think a given whiskey is good or bad, and let you, the reader, ultimately decide whether or not it is worth spending your dollars on.